nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/BJORN_RIVERS.md

 ***************************************************
 *****              R I V E R S                *****
 ***************************************************
-We offer expert guidance on 87 miles of scenic rivers across the US The shortest river tour is 13 kilometers
+We offer expert guidance on 87 kilometers of scenic rivers across the US The shortest river tour is 13 kilometers
 The longest river tour is 100 kilometers